Greek literature: Ancient Greek literature (c. 800 BC – c. AD 330)

-Preclassical / Heroic Period (800–500 BC)
+Preclassical (c.
+800 – c.
+500 BC)

 All ancient Greek literature was to some degree oral in nature, and the earliest literature was completely so.
 The Greeks created poetry before making use of writing for literary purposes.
 Poems created in the Preclassical period were meant to be sung or recited (writing was little known before the 7th century BC).
 Most poems focused on myths, legends that were part folktale and part religion.
 Tragedies and comedies emerged around 600 BC.

 At the beginning of Greek literature stand the works of Homer; the Iliad and the Odyssey.
 Though dates of composition vary, these works were fixed around 800 BC or after.
 Another significant figure was the poet Hesiod.
 His two surviving works are Works and Days and Theogony.

-Classical (500–323 BC)
+Classical (c.
+500 – 323 BC)

 During the classical period, many of the genres of western literature became more prominent.
 Lyrical poetry, odes, pastorals, elegies, epigrams; dramatic presentations of comedy and tragedy; histories, rhetorical treatises, philosophical dialectics, and philosophical treatises all arose in this period.

 The two major lyrical poets were Sappho and Pindar.
 Of the hundreds of tragedies written and performed during this time period, only a limited number of plays survived.
 These plays are authored by Aeschylus, Sophocles, and Euripides.

 The comedy arose from a ritual in honor of Dionysus.
 These plays were full of obscenity, abuse, and insult.
 The surviving plays by Aristophanes are a treasure trove of comic presentation.

 Two influential historians of this age are Herodotus and Thucydides.
 A third historian, Xenophon, wrote "Hellenica," which is considered an extension of Thucydides's work.

 The greatest prose achievement of the 4th century BC was in philosophy.
 Greek philosophy flourished during the classical period.
 Of the philosophers, Socrates, Plato, and Aristotle are the most famous.